 Now in its 16th year, Classic & Supercars can now be regarded as certainly one of the premier classics and supercar shows in the South of England with upwards of 2,000 cars on display, from veterans to the latest supercars.
-In the last 4 years the show has raised in excess of £130,000 for national and local charities.
+In the last 5 years the show has raised £171,000 for national and local charities.

-A host of attractions include motor club stands, motor trade stands, an autojumble, craft fair and a quality classic car auction by Sherborne based Charterhouse Auctions.
+A host of attractions include over 1,500 private classic and supercars on display.
+Motor club and trade stands, an autojumble, craft fair, catering village, a private Members area and a quality classic car auction by Sherborne based Charterhouse Auctions.

 The venue could not be better as Sherborne Castle, built by Sir Walter Raleigh in 1594, sits beside a 50 acre lake and 30 acres of gardens designed by Capability Brown, and forms a dramatic backdrop to this immensely impressive show.
 It has been the home of the Digby family since 1617 and we are able to stage this event by kind permission of the Wingfield-Digby family, who are also Presidents of the Show.
 Across the lake stands the ruin of the Old Castle, built by the Normans in the 12th century and falling to Cromwell in 1646 during the Civil War, since when it has remained a noble ruin.

 This event is organised by Sherborne Classic & Supercars Limited, a limited company registered in England and Wales with registered number 10687015.
 Registered office: 1 Harvest Court, Park Road, Shepton Mallet, Somerset, England, BA4 5BS.
 The main purpose for holding the event is to raise funds for the charitable purposes of Sherborne Classic Cars CIO (charity number 1172969), a charitable incorporated organisation which wholly owns Sherborne Classic & Supercars Limited.